Talking therapies, or psychological therapies, are effective and confidential treatments delivered by fully trained and accredited NHS practitioners.

 If your mental or emotional state quickly gets worse or deteriorates, this can be called a ‘mental health crisis’.
 In this situation, it is important to get help quickly.

 Please call 0800 145 6485 and our dedicated local staff will support you to access the help you need.
 The phone line is open 24 hours a day, seven days a week and is open to people of all ages – including children and young people.

 You’ll be given personalised recommendations about how to improve your mental health and wellbeing and you’ll keep a log of your progress.
-The courses take around six weeks to complete and will leave you feeling calmer, happier and healthier, which is incredibly important during this difficult time.
+The courses take around six weeks to complete and will leave you feeling calmer, happier and healthier.

 Space For Sleep

 Space For Resilience

 Space From Stress